How can the incident of Peter denying that he knew Jesus help us be better Christ-followers today?

 On our first home assignment time back in the USA from Italy I spent a few days with my long-time friend, Glen Jones, who was then the district superintendent of the East Tennessee District.

 Glen Jones was gifted as an evangelist.
-So, he spent some time each year preaching in local church evangelistic events and district camp meetings.
-While I was with him during that home assignment, he told me of an encounter he had had with a young evangelist.
+So, he spent some time each year preaching at local church evangelistic events and district camp meetings.
+While I was with him during that home assignment, he told me about an encounter with a young evangelist.
 The young man seemed quite confident that he was a good preacher, equally as good (if not better) than Dr. Jones.
-What the young man wanted to know from Dr. Jones was: How does one go about getting invited to preach in the "big" camp meetings?
+The young man wanted to know from Dr. Jones: How does one get invited to preach in the "big" camp meetings?

 In the process, we risk missing significant spiritual growth opportunities.
 Remember the disciples?
 They squandered their last few precious moments with Jesus in boasting about themselves.

 Truly great Christians will take the path of service.
-When they does, they'll discover the divine footprints of the Master there before them.
+When they do, they'll discover the divine footprints of the Master there before them.

-The author wrote these devotional thoughts while serving as a missionary in Italy.
-They were published in Standard, a weekly take-home curriculum piece for adult Sunday school classes produced by what is now The Foundry.
+I wrote this devotional article while Barbara and I were serving as missionaries in Italy.
+It was published in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes produced by The Foundry.